 Although you will probably not be feeling at your most decisive, you will be asked to make endless decisions on everything ranging from the type of coffin you would like to the food you would like after the funeral.
 Do delegate some of the decisions to people you trust to take away some of the burden.

-You may also be wondering whether your children should come along to the funeral.
+If you have children, you may also be wondering whether they should come along to the funeral.
 In the spirit of honesty being the best policy, all the advice suggests that children should be allowed to come along to their parent’s funeral if they want to.
-Although it might be upsetting to see a coffin lowered into the ground or to see adults crying, a funeral will help them to come to terms with their parent’s death.
+Although it might be upsetting to see adults crying, a funeral will help them to come to terms with their parent’s death.

 Because being a young widow is relatively unusual in most social circles, you will probably be overwhelmed with flowers and cards from sympathetic well-wishers in the run-up to the funeral and beyond.
 Although these are well meaning, don’t feel that you have to read them all at once, and indeed don’t feel obliged to reply to them straight away.
 Put them safely in a box so that you can get them out once the dust has begun to settle after the funeral...